varunkumardev/amitmerchant1990.github.io/_posts/2019-8-3-constructor-method-injection-laravel.md

 ## In closing

 That's all about how dependency injection works in Laravel.
-It's a really powerful design pattern and it's essential to understand it better in order to building a powerful, large application using Laravel.
+It's a really powerful design pattern and it's essential to understand it better in order to building powerful and large applications using Laravel.